sakshamgupta1298/Python-Django-Backend/processing_file/README.md

     ```

     Replace `your_data_file.txt` with the path to your input file containing temperature readings.
+    I have also added script to generate a sample data input file , you can use `generate_sample_file.py`.
+Also you can directly use `sample_data.txt`.

 3. The script will read the file, process the data, and store it in the PostgreSQL database.